Last updated on July 7th, 2026

 Blackbird Coffee Corner: Specialty coffee shop near La Sagrada Familia

-This snug specialty coffee shop is one I kept coming back to again and again, as I showed friends around the city since is near La Sagrada Familia, which made it the perfect pit stop on a tourist day.
+This snug specialty coffee shop is one I kept coming back to again and again, as I showed friends around the city since it’s near La Sagrada Familia, which made it the perfect pit stop on a tourist day.

-Blackbird’s space is tiny with just a bar inside with three stools to sit, however, you might get lucky and find one of their coveted outdoor tables free to enjoy your cafe con leche out on their terrace space.
+Blackbird’s space is tiny, with just a bar inside with three stools to sit, however, you might get lucky and find one of their coveted outdoor tables free to enjoy your café con leche out on their terrace space.

-From the first time I had a coffee here, I knew I liked their coffee, and soon after I realized they use Nomad Coffee beans, which explains it all—you will soon learn that Nomad is top of the class when it comes to coffee in Barcelona.
+From the first time I had a coffee here, I knew I liked their coffee, and soon after, I realized they use Nomad Coffee beans, which explains it all—you will soon learn that Nomad is top of the class when it comes to coffee in Barcelona.

 Orval Studio: Artsy spot with great coffee near Arc de Triomf

-The beautiful Orval Studio has it all, ample seating space, even a designed second floor for laptop usage, pastries and some brunch classics, and of course, delicious coffee provided by Nomad beans, as well as wine options for when coffee time turns into aperitivo time.
-I’m telling you, they have it all!
+The beautiful Orval Studio has it all: lots of seating space, even a second floor designated for laptop usage, pastries, brunch classics, and of course, delicious coffee provided by Nomad beans.

-The coffee shop is a beautifully curated space with welcoming creative design and greenery dangling from the second-floor balcony, a bookshelf with selected cool magazines, and coffee table books on display, and for sale.
+The coffee shop is a beautifully curated space with welcoming, creative design and greenery dangling from the second-floor balcony, a bookshelf with selected cool magazines, and coffee table books on display and for sale.

 Definitely one of the best coffee shops in Barcelona to slow down, enjoy a great cup of coffee in a beautiful space, and maybe look through a magazine while taking a break from all that wandering.
 And it’s only a few blocks away from the unmissable Arc de Triomf.